(xxi) Provisions

 The Company has performed sensitivity analysis around the base assumptions and has concluded that no reasonable change in key assumptions would result in the recoverable amount of the CGU to be less than the carrying value.

-Pursuant to the scheme of merger dated 7th February 2024, the Board considered and approved a composite scheme of arrangement amongst Mangalore Chemicals & Fertilisers Limited ("Transferor Company"), the Company and their respective creditors and shareholders ("Scheme"), under Sections 230 to 232 of the Companies Act, 2013 ("Companies Act") and other applicable laws, for, inter alia, the amalgamation of the Transferor Company with and into the Company by way of a merger.
-Necessary accounting effect of the scheme would be given in due course upon receipt of the requisite approvals.
+Pursuant to the scheme of merger dated 07 February 2024, subsequently modified on 25 November 2024, the Board considered and approved a composite scheme of arrangement amongst Mangalore Chemicals & Fertilizers Limited ("Transferor Company”), the Company and their respective creditors and shareholders ("Scheme”), under Sections 230 to 232 of the Companies Act, 2013 ("Companies Act”) and other applicable laws, for, inter alia, the amalgamation of the Transferor Company with and into the Company by way of a merger.
+Necessary accounting effect of the scheme would be given in due course upon receipt of requisite approvals.

-The Standalone Financial Statements were approved for issue by the board of directors on 15th May 2024.
+Note 46: The Standalone Financial Statements were approved for issue by the board of directors on 6 May 2025.

 As per our report of even date attached